DXOMARK-Research/PIQ2023/README.md

  **Dataset Access**
  - The PIQ23 dataset can be download from the DXOMARK CORP [**website**](https://corp.dxomark.com/data-base-piq23/).
  - You need to fill the form and agree to the terms and conditions in order to request access to the dataset.
-We garantee open access to any individual or institution followING these instructions.
+We garantee open access to any individual or institution following these instructions.
  - In a short time, your request will be validated and you will receive an automatic email with a temporary link in order to download the dataset.
  - DXOMARK collects your information for **tracking purposes** only, in order to reach out to you in case some images need to be removed from the dataset.